Parsath/discord-clickup-bot/TESTING_GUIDE.md

 ### Member Fetching Issues

-If you're having issues with assignee options:
+If you're having issues with assignee/created_by options:

 1. **Check List Access**: Ensure lists have members with proper access
 2. **Verify Token Permissions**: Ensure your token has access to list members
 3. **Test API Call**: Manually call `GET /list/{list_id}/member` to see available members
 4. **Check Console Logs**: Look for "list members data" and "processed members" logs

+### Created By Issues

+If created by information isn't working correctly:

+1. **Check Member Lookup**: Verify `getMemberById` function can find users
+2. **Test Different Options**: Try "Discord User (Auto)", team members, and "Unassigned"
+3. **Verify Task Description**: Check that created by info appears in ClickUp task description
+4. **Console Logs**: Look for member lookup and created by determination logs